Dr Rhian Hodges

 Dr Rhian Siân Hodges comes from Bargoed, Rhymni Valley.
 She was a pupil at Ysgol Gilfach Fargod and Ysgol Gyfun Cwm Rhymni and has lived in North Wales for over a decade now.
 She came to Bangor to study for a BA in Sociology and Social Policy through the medium of Welsh and graduated with a First-Class Honours degree in 2005.
 She subsequently pursued an MA degree in Research and Social Policy in 2006 before going on to study for a PhD in Sociology and Social Policy between 2006 and 2009 on non-Welsh parents’ motives over choosing education through the medium of Welsh for their children.

-Dr Hodges was appointed a lecturer in Sociology and Social Policy at the School of Social Sciences in Bangor University in September 2009, and since 2012 she has been a lecturer with the Coleg Cymraeg Cenedlaethol.
+Dr Hodges was appointed a lecturer in Sociology and Social Policy at the School of Social Sciences in Bangor University in September 2009.
+Between 2012 and 2017 she was a lecturer with the Coleg Cymraeg Cenedlaethol.
 Since 2011, she has been the Director of the MA in Language Policy and Planning, and she has a number of important interests in this area.
 Her research interests include language and policy planning in Wales and beyond, Welsh medium education, the use of the Welsh language, new speakers of Welsh, language transmission in the family, the community and the workplace.

 She is part of the teaching team on the Sociology and Social Policy degree in Bangor and she lectures on a number of various undergraduate and postgraduate modules in Language Planning, Sociology of Music, Sociology and Social Policy.